nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 ## :scroll: CITATION

-Tellini et al, 202X

-Along with Tellini et al, 202X cite the original papers to the collections of the strains you used and the software used in this pipeline.
+Please cite the paper below when using the data for your publications, along with the papers to the collections you use and the software listed above.

+> Ancient and modern origin of shared polymorphisms among two yeast species </br>
+> Nicolò Tellini, Matteo De Chiara, Simone Mozzachiodi, Lorenzo Tattini, Chiara Vischioni, Elena S Naumova, Anders Bergström and Gianni Liti </br>
+> BioRxiv